grafana/adventure/workshop.md

 And since this is not just for fun (or is it?), we have some questions for you to answer while playing the game.
 Here they are:

 1. What metrics are useful to play the game?
-While using Grafana to visualize how you are doing with the game, you can use the Grafana provided dashboard `Adventure Game Dashboard` to observe what is going on.
+While using Grafana to visualize how you are doing with the game, you can use the Grafana-provided dashboard `Adventure Game Dashboard` to observe what is going on.

     <details><summary>Answer</summary>
     <p>